To help ease some of your worries there some things you can do to deal with the financial uncertainty and take steps to manage your debt.

 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

-The outbreak of coronavirus (COVID-19) has had an unprecedented effect on economies in the UK and around the world.
+The coronavirus (COVID-19) pandemic has had an unprecedented effect on economies in the UK and around the world.
 With productivity almost grinding to a halt as many workers practice social distancing and self isolation.
 It is understandable that the uncertainty during this crisis has many people worried about their finances.

 It is especially troubling for those worried about covering their debt during the pandemic.
 Fortunately, there are some things you can do to prepare for the financial uncertainty and take steps to manage your debt in the most effective way possible.

 If you aren’t already in the habit of making a monthly budget, this is a good time to get back to basics and make one.
 Calculate your incomings and outgoings and look for areas where you can cut out any non-essential expenses.